Temporal Transfer Learning for Traffic Optimization with Coarse-grained Advisory Autonomy

 Then, to evaluate our algorithm's generalizability, we consider validation on various traffic scenarios in which mixed-autonomy traffic has been proven effective for traffic optimization \cite{wu_flow_2022, yan_unified_2022}.

-The core contributions of this paper are twofold: \begin{itemize} \item We delve into a \textit{coarse-grained advisory system}, presenting a compelling case for its viability in enhancing system-level traffic outcomes.
+The core contributions of this paper are twofold: \begin{itemize} \item We delve into a \textit{coarse-grained advisory}, presenting a compelling case for its viability in enhancing system-level traffic outcomes.
 Our empirical evidence underscores the possibility of furnishing human drivers with guidance that mirrors AV behavior, leading to tangible traffic improvements.
 Such findings pave the way for considering human drivers as immediate, practical alternatives to full-fledged AV deployments. \item Our research introduces \textit{Temporal Transfer Learning (TTL)} algorithms, a robust methodology specifically designed to tackle the training brittleness intrinsic to deep RL algorithms.
 TTL can be promising in evolving generalizable training paradigms for complex traffic optimization tasks by adeptly identifying sources of variation and harnessing insights from pre-existing models. \end{itemize}